taddison/garage-wiki/how-to/updating-babel-eslint-to-babel-eslint-parser-for-react-apps.md

 warning babel-eslint@10.1.0: babel-eslint is now @babel/eslint-parser.
 This package will no longer receive updates.
 ```

-Upgrading is straightforward but I couldn't find any clear guides - so if you want to avoid the trial and error you can follow the below steps (which I've tested on create-react-app, nextjs, and vitejs apps - which all use babel under the hood).
+Upgrading is straightforward but I couldn't find any clear guides - so if you want to avoid the trial and error you can follow the below steps (which I've tested on create-react-app, nextjs, and vitejs apps - which all use Babel under the hood).

 As to *why* `babel-eslint` has been deprecated?
 It's documented in the (now archived) [babel-eslint repo]: